raggleton/htcondenser/README.md

 Note that this probably won't work for more custom or complicated workflows, but may be a useful starting point.

+It also includes a nifty tool to check on the progress of DAGs, [`DAGstatus.py`](htcondenser/exe/DAGstatus.py).

 ## What do I need?

 An area on `/hdfs/users` that you have read/write permission.
 Python >= 2.6 (default on soolin), but untested with Python 3.